Garrison Church, Sydney: History

 Despite the proximity of Miller's Point to The Rocks and the initial settlement of Sydney, the inaccessibility of Miller's Point meant it was not settled until 1810s.
 Industry began in the 1820s with windmills on the high ground and then extended into commercial maritime facilities, which took advantage of the deep foreshore.
 From the 1830s onwards the commercial activities led to the development of residences for middle-class merchants and professionals.

-The first church in Miller's Point was St Philip Anglican Church, established in 1797 and completed in 1810, before the large-scale commercial development of the area.
+The first church in Sydney was St Philip's Church, established in 1797 and completed in 1810, before the large-scale commercial development of the area.
 The maritime activities bought an influx of parishioners that the church could not physically contain.
 Seating capacity at St Philip's Church had been outgrown by the congregation.
 A solution was the establishment of the parish of Holy Trinity.
 The Garrison Church was planned at a meeting convened by Reverend William Cowper on 23 December 1839 when a resolution passed to petition Governor Major Sir George Gipps for the establishment of the parish.
 Gipps granted approval in January 1840 and Henry Ginn was immediately engaged to draw up plans for the new church.

 Cowper made a significant contribution to funding the church, stipulating that it be named "The Holy Trinity".
 The foundation stone was laid by Bishop William Broughton on 23 June 1840.
 At the foundation service The Sydney Morning Herald reported that Broughton concluded his address "expressing his belief that those present would not only avail themselves of the building about to be erected for perpetuating the true worship of the true God, but also expressing his fervent wishes that the building might for generations be devoted to the purposes for which it was to be constructed."
 The Garrison Church was one of nine or ten churches under construction at the time, projects considered by The Sydney Morning Herald at the time to "clearly prove ... still Religion and Morality are rapidly advancing amongst us".

 Building continued slowly due to the depression of the 1840s.
 In 1844 Broughton gave Rev. John Couch Grylls a licence to conduct services in the partially completed building.
 The first service was held on Whitsunday in 1844.
 It was hoped the arrangement would be short-lived and the Church could be consecrated, however this did not occur until 2000.
 Grylls was appointed and licensed soon after, on a salary of £500 (including £200 from the Government) and died in 1854.
 The parishioners began looking at completing the building works to the Church.
 A building committee was established in 1855 and engaged Edmund Blacket to prepare plans, which included a tower and spire.
 Blacket's plans were adopted on a reduced scale, but work was not completed until 1878.